Separation of Learning and Control for Cyber-Physical Systems: Proof of Theorem

-\begin{IEEEbiography}[{ }]{Andreas A. Malikopoulos} (S'06--M'09--SM'17) received the Diploma in mechanical engineering from the National Technical University of Athens, Greece, in 2000.
+\textbf{Andreas A. Malikopoulos} received the Diploma in mechanical engineering from the National Technical University of Athens, Greece, in 2000.
 He received M.S. and Ph.D. degrees from the department of mechanical engineering at the University of Michigan, Ann Arbor, Michigan, USA, in 2004 and 2008, respectively.
-He is the Terri Connor Kelly and John Kelly Career Development Associate Professor in the Department of Mechanical Engineering at the University of Delaware (UD), the Director of the Information and Decision Science (IDS) Laboratory, and the Director of the Sociotechnical Systems Center.
-Before he joined UD, he was the Deputy Director and the Lead of the Sustainable Mobility Theme of the Urban Dynamics Institute at Oak Ridge National Laboratory, and a Senior Researcher with General Motors Global Research \& Development.
+He is the Terri Connor Kelly and John Kelly Career Development Associate Professor in the Department of Mechanical Engineering at the University of Delaware, the Director of the Information and Decision Science (IDS) Laboratory, and the Director of the Sociotechnical Systems Center.
+Prior to these appointments, he was the Deputy Director and the Lead of the Sustainable Mobility Theme of the Urban Dynamics Institute at Oak Ridge National Laboratory, and a Senior Researcher with General Motors Global Research \& Development.
 His research spans several fields, including analysis, optimization, and control of cyber-physical systems; decentralized systems; stochastic scheduling and resource allocation problems; and learning in complex systems.
 The emphasis is on applications related to smart cities, emerging mobility systems, and sociotechnical systems.
 He has been an Associate Editor of the IEEE Transactions on Intelligent Vehicles and IEEE Transactions on Intelligent Transportation Systems from 2017 through 2020.
 He is currently an Associate Editor of Automatica and IEEE Transactions on Automatic Control.
-He is a member of SIAM, AAAS, and a Fellow of the ASME. \end{IEEEbiography}
+He is a member of SIAM and AAAS.
+He is also a Senior Member of the IEEE and a Fellow of the ASME.